-ing a considerable variety of natural curiosities, which may be viewed upon application to the Professor of Mathematics and Philosophy.
+Attached to the Seminary is a Museum, containing a considerable variety of natural curiosities, which may be viewed upon application to the Professor of Mathematics and Philosophy.

-On the left of the grand entrance from the Market-place is the vestibule of the Chapel, a plain, but neat edifice; in which the visitor beholds the following pictures enumerated in order from the entrance, pursuing the survey on his right-hand round the interior.
-They are all specimens of the French School.
+On the left of the grand entrance from the Marketplace is the vestibule of the Chapel, a plain, but neat edifice; in which the visitor beholds the following pictures enumerated in order from the entrance, pursuing the urvey on his right-hand round the interior.
+They are Il specimens of the French School.

 1. The Saviour and the Woman of Samaria at Jacobs' Well near Sychar.
-John iv.-By Lagrenée.
+John iv.-by Lagrenée.

-2. The Virgin ministered unto by the Angels, who are represented as preparing the linen clothes for the child Jesus.-By De Dieu.
+2. The Virgin ministered unto by the Angels, who are represented as preparing the linen clothes for the child Jesus-by De Dieu.

-3. In the wing, a large figure of the Saviour on the cross, at the moment described by the Evangelist.-John xix.
-30.-By Monet.
+3. In the wing, a large figure of the Savieur on the cross, at the precise moment described by the Evangelist.
+John xix.
+30.-by Monet.